Financial Fraud Detection Powered by Big Data Analytics

 Technological advancements have allowed for the vast and continuous flow of real-time data, which can be used to optimize every aspect of the financial institution: from customer targeting to cybersecurity.
-On the flip side, a move towards digital banking has brought an array of cybersecurity concerns and fraud risks. reported that financial services companies are 300 times more likely to become a victim of cyberattack compared to other industries.
+On the flip side, a move towards digital banking has brought an array of cybersecurity concerns and fraud risks.
+Boston Consulting Group reported that financial services companies are 300 times more likely to become a victim of cyberattack compared to other industries.

 It has prompted companies dealing with large data sets to implement fraud detection solutions into their risk management strategies.
 Fraud detection powered by Big Data analytics is used by 75% of respondents who have implemented AI and machine learning in their risk management strategies.